Login failure or 401 Unauthorized status code? Have you ever noticed this before?

 This error occurs when the server does not authenticate your request due to a lack of valid credentials.
 It is a client-side error but it also happens on the server side.

-Facing such type of error is really annoying and challenging, as it requires a lot of time to investigate and resolve it.
+Facing such type of can be annoying and challenging, as it requires a lot of time to investigate and resolve it.
 But we have to do it because it is related to our website’s security and protection.

 In this guide, we have explained 401 unauthorized error, its causes, and ways to fix it.
 We hope it will help you!